 “The 193 positively and 160 negatively correlated CpGs get hypermethylated and hypomethylated with age, respectively.”

-3. The reviewers omitted recent epigenetic clock significant developments.
-For example, there was no mention of the GrimAge study, although it was published before the review was submitted.
+3. These reviewers omitted recent epigenetic clock significant developments.
+For example, there was no mention of the GrimAge study, although it was published before this review was submitted.

 4. Epigenetic drift as the cause of aging and disease has abundant contrary evidence.
-The reviewers tossed in a little toward the end of their directed narrative:
+These reviewers tossed in a little toward the end of their directed narrative:

 “We found only a small number of drift-related CpG island-gene pairs for which drift correlated positively and significantly with gene expression.